joshjoll/PREP-App/ReadMe.md

 ### Identify roles on the team, which may be:

 #### Scrum Master:
    the leader of the Agile processes (user stories, stand-ups, etc.) and manager of Trello.
 #### GitHub Manager:
    the primary person for managing the repo and GitHub team workflow (merging pull requests, etc.).
 #### Documenter:
    the person in charge of the README, etc.
 #### API Manager:
    the person in charge of researching, registering with, etc. APIs.
 #### Designer:
    the person in charge of UI design/layout and styling.
 #### Database manager:
    this person will be in charge of creating and managing the models and their relationships.

 #### You don't have to formally fulfill any of the above roles!
 They are only listed to provide guidance.

 ### Read the docs for whatever technologies / frameworks / API’s you use.
-Definitely
+Definitely!

 Be consistent with your code style.
 You're working in teams, but you're only making one app per team.
 Make sure it looks like a unified effort.